 The standard option for "joint life" is often a "first-to-die" policy.
 In a "first-to-die" joint life insurance policy, if one of the insured spouses dies, the death benefit becomes payable to the remaining spouse as the beneficiary.
 The objective is to leave money behind to the spouse to help them with living expenses and to replace the lost income from the death of the first-to-die partner.

-Survivorship Life insurance works differently.
-It is a joint life insurance policy, however, it covers both people but will only pay out when both insured people have died, this is why it may be known as "second-to-die".
+Survivorship life insurance works differently.
+It is a joint life insurance policy and it covers both people but will only pay out when both insured people have died.
+This is why it may be known as "second-to-die."

 The strategy in a survivorship life insurance policy is to leave behind money to the heirs of the couple, as opposed to in a joint life "first to die" life insurance policy that instead leaves the death benefit to a spouse.

 Advantages of a Survivorship Life Insurance Policy

-- Preserving wealth as part of an Estate Planning Strategy
+- Preserving wealth as part of an estate plan

 - Creating wealth for heirs